AL91Cole/ai-ethics-and-moral-philosophy/README.md

 AI is not only a technical issue.
 It is also a moral and human issue.
 Every AI system reflects choices about values, priorities, risks, and power.
 This repository explores how philosophy can help guide those choices responsibly.

+## Applied Ethics in Practice: AI Guardian Assistant Security Systems and Networks

+This repository also connects moral philosophy to a practical design concept: **AI Guardian Assistant Security Systems and Networks**.

+AI Guardian is a defensive security concept that applies ethical concerns from this course to the design of AI-supported systems.
+It is grounded in ideas such as accountability, human oversight, transparency, moral limits, and protection against harm.
+Rather than treating AI as an independent moral authority, this concept assumes that humans must remain responsible for how AI systems are designed, governed, and used.

+In that sense, AI Guardian serves as a practical extension of the philosophical questions explored throughout this repository:
+- Who is accountable when AI affects people?
+- What does trustworthy AI actually require?
+- How can AI systems support people without replacing human judgment?
+- How should AI be designed to protect dignity, fairness, and meaningful human control?

 ## Author

 **Alan Cole**